-Should the school be concerned about the safety of a learner and suspect abuse or neglect, we will phone Referral and Assessment (MASSS) duty social workers.
-Where possible we will inform parents that this is our course of action.
+Should the school be concerned about the safety of a learner and suspect abuse or neglect, we will phone the Integrated Front Door.
+Where possible we will inform parents that this is our course of action and will obtain consent.

 After a referral, the school will work with the family and the learner in creating an 'Early Help' plan.
 The purpose of this is to bring together extra support for the family.
-This may be for any reason including health, education, parenting, emotional well-being and many more.
-Assessing the situation and putting together a plan of action where outside agencies can support the family is called a Child Action Meeting.
+This may be for any reason including health, education, parenting, emotional well-being or various other reasons.

 An Early Help plan can also be used outside of the referral to social services process.
 It can be really helpful should any member of the family feel that they need support with an issue, and would like the school to help gather outside agencies to work alongside them.
 If you would like to initiate an Early Help Plan please contact your daughter's Head of Year.

 How to report a concern

 Please contact the school and ask for a DSL.